-- 185 of coherently ascending WCB trajectories: (i) convectively ascending WCB trajectories that perform a rapid quasi-vertical ascent through the whole tropospheric column, and (ii) slantwise WCB trajectories that ascend more slowly and gradually from the boundary layer into the upper troposphere.
-The selection criteria are based on the fastest 400-hPa and 600-hPa ascent phases along the WCB trajectories: a WCB trajectory is considered as convective if its fastest 400-hPa and 600-hPa ascent times are shorter than 1 h and 3 h, respectively.
-These ascent rates correspond to the 10% fastest ascent rates of all trajectories - 190 of the considered WCB.
-Likewise, a WCB trajectory is assigned to the slantwise WCB category if the 400-hPa and 600-hPa ascent times are between 1.5 h to 3.5 h and 6.5 h to 22 h, respectively.
-These ascent times correspond to the average ascent rates of all WCB trajectories (25th to 75th percentiles).
-The selection criteria result in approximately 2000 convective WCB trajectories, and approximately 7000 more slowly ascending slantwise WCB trajectories. - Figure 3a shows the temporal evolution of the WCB trajectory positions at the start of their ascent relative to the approaching cold front at selected times.
-The main WCB ascent occurs ahead of the cold front and the upper-level trough (see also online supplemental material).
-The selected convective WCB trajectories perform a rapid and deep ascent through the whole troposphere mostly south of 50°N (Fig. 3a, black outlined circles), and the slantwise WCB trajectories with comparatively slow and gradual ascent rates are located ahead of, and travel northward with, the cold front during their ascent (Fig. 3a, grey outlined triangles).
-During the 3 days of major WCB ascent from 22 Sep to 24 Sep 2016, a joint evolution and eastward propagation of - about 20° of the cyclone, its cold front and the WCB ascent region takes place (see colored symbols in Fig. 3a).
-Despite the differing ascent behavior of the WCB categories, the convective WCB ascent is directly embedded in the region of large-scale ascent, i.e., in close proximity to the more slowly ascending WCB trajectories.
-The convective WCB trajectories start their ascent on average slightly further south at the cold front ($45.2^{\circ}\pm3^{\circ}$) compared to the slantwise WCB trajectories whose ascent region extends further poleward ($47.7^{\circ}\pm4^{\circ}$).
-Nevertheless, the overall region of origin and ascent overlaps (Figs. 2a-c and 3a) - and the convective WCB ascent is indeed embedded in the region of slower WCB ascent.
+convective WCB trajectories perform a rapid and deep ascent through the whole troposphere mostly south of 50° N (Fig. 3a, black outlined circles), and the slantwise WCB trajectories with comparatively slow and gradual ascent rates are located ahead of, and travel northward with, the cold front during their ascent (Fig. 3a, grey outlined triangles).
+During the 3 d of major WCB ascent from 22 to 24 September 2016, a joint evolution and eastward propagation of about 20° of the cyclone, its cold front and the WCB ascent region takes place (see colored symbols in Fig. 3a).
+Despite the differing ascent behavior of the WCB categories, the convective WCB ascent is directly embedded in the region of large-scale ascent, i.e., in close proximity of the more slowly ascending WCB trajectories.
+The convective WCB trajectories start their ascent on average slightly further south at the cold front $(45.2^{\circ} \pm 3^{\circ})$ compared to the slantwise WCB trajectories whose ascent region extends further poleward $(47.7^{\circ} \pm 4^{\circ})$ .
+Nevertheless, the overall region of origin and ascent overlaps (Figs. 2a-c and 3a) and the convective WCB ascent is indeed embedded in the region of slower WCB ascent.
 This indicates that although their ascent rates differ, both WCB categories are not spatially separated (Fig. 3a).